About Us

 Get to know our Staff:

-Director, The Hank Center for the Catholic Intellectual Heritage
+Title/s: Director, Hank Center for the Catholic Intellectual Heritage and

-Michael Murphy is Director of Catholic Studies and Director of Loyola’s Hank Center for the Catholic Intellectual Heritage.
+Michael Murphy is Director of Loyola’s Hank Center for the Catholic Intellectual Heritage.
 He earned his doctorate in Theology, Literature, and Philosophy from the Graduate Theological Union, Berkeley, an MA in English from San Francisco State University, and undergraduate degrees in English and Great Books from the University of San Francisco.
-His research interests are in Theology and Literature, Sacramental Theology, and the socio-political cultures of Catholicism, but he also writes about issues in eco-theology and social ethics.
+His research interests are in Theology and Literature, Sacramental Theology, Systematic Theology, and the socio-political cultures of Catholicism-- but he also writes about issues in eco-theology, media ecologies, and social ethics.
 Dr. Murphy, a Senior Lecturer in the Theology Department, is a National Endowment for the Humanities fellow.
 His first book, A Theology of Criticism (Oxford), was named a "Distinguished Publication" in 2008 by the American Academy of Religion.
+His current scholarly project is a monograph, The Humane Realists: Catholic Fiction, Poetry, and Film 1965 - 2025.

 Program Areas